Cable entry systems

 Options in these cases:

-Cable entry is better when multiple cables are to be inserted through the same opening or when cables have pre-assembled connectors that cannot be disassembled.
+Cable entries is better when multiple cables are to be inserted through the same opening or when cables have pre-assembled connectors that cannot be disassembled.

 It is also suitable when the installation needs to be changed or supplemented without having to re-route the entire wiring.

-Yes, many cable glands are designed to withstand IP-rated environments.
+Yes, many cable entries are designed to withstand IP-rated environments.

 The enclosure class achieved depends on the design of the bushing, sealing and correct installation in the enclosure.

-Yes, cable glands are often used in retrofit applications.
+Yes, cable entries are often used in retrofit applications.

 They make it possible to run new cables into existing electrical cabinets without dismantling connectors or making extensive interventions in the installation.